 Next, I have to cancel texting service on their phones so they can pay attention to the request I made in step 1.

 Sort thousands of rounds of dirty brass to filter out the desirable .223 brass.
 Separate it from the 5.56mm brass that has gotten mixed in.
-Those Navy Seals have a bad habit of sneaking around mixing their military brass into my stuff.
+Those Navy Seals have a bad habit of mixing their military brass into my stuff.
 Sneaky bastards.

 Call Discovery Channel, again, to request that Mike Rowe does an episode of Dirty Jobs about sorting range brass.
 Ask why they have stopped taking my calls.